Harvey Milk LGBTQ Democratic Club: History

 One of the club's early actions was to demonstrate at a speech given by Vice President Walter Mondale in Golden Gate Park on June 17, 1977.
 When Mondale began speaking about human rights in Latin America, demonstrators held up signs demanding a statement on human rights in the United States.
 When a demonstrator verbally challenged Mondale to say something about gay rights, Mondale angrily left the stage.

+Harvey Milk, unfazed by previous electoral defeats, established the San Francisco Gay Democratic Club to amass greater political backing.
+He championed for a restructuring of the Board of Supervisors election from a citywide, at-large setup to a geographical district one.
+Re-entering the political arena in 1977, Milk aimed to broaden his appeal beyond the gay community by advocating for tax code reforms to stimulate industry growth, the creation of affordable housing, and the establishment of day care centers for working mothers.

 Following the assassination of Harvey Milk in 1978, the club changed its name to the Harvey Milk Democratic Club in his memory.
 The club bills itself as one of the largest Democratic clubs in San Francisco.

 The club was an inadvertent catalyst of a journalistic scandal for CBS.
 CBS News producers George Crile and Grace Diekhaus manipulated footage of an appearance by Dianne Feinstein and included it in the 1980 documentary Gay Power, Gay Politics.
 The National News Council found that this manipulation was a breach of journalistic ethics.

 With the onset of the AIDS epidemic, the Milk Club was an early advocate of closing down the city's gay bathhouses.
 The club also created some of the earliest safe sex education materials in the country.